chapel-lang/chapel/man/chpl.rst

 **-o, --output <filename>**

-    Specify the name of the compiler-generated executable (defaults to a.out if unspecified).
+    Specify the name of the compiler-generated executable.
+Defaults to the main module name if unspecified.

 **--static**